will-moss/isaiah/README.md

 ## Security

 Due to the very nature of Isaiah, I can't emphasize enough how important it is to harden your server :
-- Always enable the authentication (with `AUTHENTICATION_ENABLED` and `AUTHENTICATION_SECRET` variables) unless you have your own authentication mechanism built into a proxy.
+- Always enable the authentication (with `AUTHENTICATION_ENABLED` and `AUTHENTICATION_SECRET` settings) unless you have your own authentication mechanism built into a proxy.
 - Always use a long and secure password to prevent any malicious actor from taking over your Isaiah instance.
 - You may also consider putting Isaiah on a private network accessible only through a VPN.